PALM: Progress-Aware Policy Learning via Affordance Reasoning for Long-Horizon Robotic Manipulation: Method

 \subsection{Problem Formulation}

 Long-horizon, language-conditioned manipulation requires policies that remain temporally consistent across sub-tasks with heterogeneous dynamics.
 Let a robot operate over a distribution of tasks $\mathcal{T}\!=\!\left\{\tau_k\right\}_{k=1}^K$.
 Each task $\tau \in \mathcal{T}$ defines an observation–action distribution $p\left({o}_t, {a}_t \mid \tau\right)$ and an implicit temporal phase progression.
 Differences in background, lighting, object configuration, and viewpoint, compounded by cumulative control errors, alter the observation space.
 As a result, when sub-policies are trained in isolation, the terminal state of one often deviates from the expected start state of the next, leading to unstable transitions.
 Conventional behavior cloning that directly fits $\pi\left({a}_t \mid {o}_t\right)$ on a mixture of demonstrations collapses these distinct phases, causing repetition or skipped subtasks during rollout.
+As illustrated in \cref{fig:pipeline}, \modelnamenc addresses long-horizon stability through two tightly coupled components: \textbf{\circnum{1} a fine-grained affordance prediction module} that anticipates future interaction cues by estimating an affordance-centric latent at future offsets \(t+n\), $f_{\mathrm{aff}}\!:\!\mathcal{O}\!\times \mathcal{T}\!\rightarrow\!\mathcal{F}$, serving as a task-relevant intermediate representation that stabilizes perception (\S\ref{sec:aff}), and \textbf{\circnum{2} a progress-aware policy} $\pi\!:\!\mathcal{O}\!\times\!\mathcal{T}\!\rightarrow\!\tilde{\mathcal{A}}$, $\tilde{\mathcal{A}}\!=\!\mathcal{A}\!\times\!\mathcal{P}$, where $\mathcal{P} \subset[0,1]$ is a continuous progress space.
+At time $t$, given observations ${o}_t\!\in\!\mathcal{O}$, and task specification $\tau\!\in\!\mathcal{T}$, and conditioned on the predicted affordance latent, the policy jointly decodes an action ${a}_t\!\in\!\mathcal{A}$ alongside a scalar $p_t\!\in\!\mathcal{P}$ that encodes progress within the current subtask and serves as a temporal regularizer that mitigates phase ambiguity and enables smooth subtask transitions without relying on separate planners or hierarchical controllers (\S\ref{sec:progress}).